fncbook/fnc/book/intro/stability.md

 ```{index} subtractive cancellation
 ```

 {doc}`demos/stability-quadbad` suggests that the venerable quadratic formula is an *unstable* means of computing roots in finite precision.
-The roots themselves were not sensitive to the data or arithmetic---it's the specific computational path we chose that caused the huge growth in errors.
+The roots themselves were not sensitive to the data or arithmetic—it's the specific computational path we chose that caused the huge growth in errors.
 <!-- ```{sidebar} demo
 :class: demo
 {doc}`demos/stability-quadgood`